V-labs/VlabsMotionDetect/readme.md

 VlabsMotionDetect
 =================

-    cd RaspberryPi/
+This repository has to be splited in two parts :

+* the `VlabsMotionDetect.ino` file aims to be downloaded into the Arduino controller
+* the `RaspberryPi` folder has to be put on the Raspberry

+Then on the Raspberry, you have to download the node modules :

     npm install

-Change the `RaspberryPi/config.js` to you needs and have fun.
+Change the `config.js` to you needs and have fun.
-More doc coming soon ;-)